IgniteUI/igniteui-docfx/jp/components/ripple.md

 ```

 >[!NOTE]
-  > A color that is set using the `igxRiple` directive, would take prevalance from the one, set within a custom theme.
+  > A color that is set using the `igxRiple` directive, would take precedence from the one, set within a custom theme.

 #### Demo
 <div class="sample-container loading" style="height:700px">